Toadsmen77/CalculusComputer/README.md

 # Calculus Computer
 A web-based program which executes calculus computations.
-I was motivated to create this project when I was slugging away on my calculus homework and became curious as to how I could automate the computations.
+I was motivated to create this project when I was slaving away on my calculus homework and became curious as to how I could automate the computations.
 There were already existing calculus computers online(such as Wolfram Alpha) and I was fascinated by them, so I wanted to learn how they worked.